Skip to content

 payload can be any JSON-serializable value.
 The type option sets the cleartext routing field — recipients filter on it before decrypt.

-Send to a group handle or UUID — the SDK transparently uses the Sender Key path (sender-key-v1):
+Send to a group handle or UUID exactly like a DM — the SDK picks the group's encryption automatically (mls-v1 for MLS groups, the default; sender-key-v1 otherwise):

 import { asGroupUuid } from "@rine-network/sdk";